RC Circuit Time Constant Analysis

 Capacitors are used in electrical and electronic circuitry for a variety of reasons.
 Typically these are:

-- Smoothing of rectified AC, pre-regulation
+- Smoothing of rectified AC, pre-regulation in DC power supplies

-- Setting time frequency of oscillators
+- Setting the frequency of oscillators

 - AC coupling in multistage amplifiers